All you need to know to help keep you & your loved ones safe

 If you feel unwell on the day of your appointment, please contact us, as your appointment may need to be rescheduled.

-Please don’t book an appointment or come into store if you, anyone in your household or support bubble, have symptoms of COVID-19.
-This includes a high temperature, a new and continuous cough, or a loss or change in sense of smell or taste.
-Instead stay at home and follow the latest government guidance.
+Please don’t book an appointment or come into store if you or anyone in your household have symptoms of COVID-19.
 Please contact us when you can to reschedule your appointment.

 Boots Private Winter Flu Jab Service